-\paragraph{Connection to Multi-Attribute Graphical Models:} The selection of a specific functional subspace is connected to multi-attribute graphical models \citep{Kolar2014Graph}.
+\textbf{Connection to Multi-Attribute Graphical Models:} The selection of a specific functional subspace is connected to multi-attribute graphical models \citep{Kolar2014Graph}.
 If we treat the random function $X_{ij}(\cdot)$ as representing an infinite number of attributes, then $X^{\pi}_{ij}(\cdot)$ will be an approximation using $M$ attributes.
 The chosen attributes are given by the subspace $\mathbb{V}^M_j$.
 While we allow different nodes to choose different attributes by allowing $\mathbb{V}^M_j$ to vary across $j$, we require that the same attributes are used to represent both $X$ and $Y$ by restricting $\mathbb{V}^M_{[p]}$ to be the same for $X$ and $Y$.
 The specific choice of $\mathbb{V}^M_{[p]}$, can extract different attributes from the data.
 For instance, using the subspace spanned by the Fourier basis can be viewed as extracting frequency information, while using the subspace spanned by the eigenfunctions---as introduced in the next section---can be viewed as extracting the dominant modes of variation.

-Given definition~\eqref{eq:diffGraphDef} and Lemma~\ref{lemma:Delta-indp-funB}, there are two main questions to be answered: First, how do we choose $\mathbb{V}^M_{[p]}$?
+Given the definition~\eqref{eq:diffGraphDef} and the Lemma~\ref{lemma:Delta-indp-funB}, there are two main questions to answer: First, how do we choose $\mathbb{V}^M_{[p]}$?
 Second, what happens when $X$ and $Y$ are infinite-dimensional?
 We answer the first question in Section~\ref{sec:choose-sub-fpca} and the second question in Section~\ref{sec:infiniteDim}.